 I store ONLY the amount of SAF Yeast in my refrigerator that I will use in a month.
 The open pouch that won’t fit in my refrigerator jars goes in an air-tight container in a quart mason jar in the freezer.
 The other unopened SAF yeast pouches go directly into my freezer.
 I always buy 4-6 pouches at a time.
 I cannot ever run out of yeast.
 Yes, I could make unleavened bread but I don’t want to for my weekly bread making.
 I shouldn’t say weekly, it’s actually about every two weeks because I only make eight loaves and freeze seven.

-Which reminds me, these are the bags I use to freeze my bread: 100 Count Clear Bread Bags / Includes 100 Cable TiesThese are fairly cheap and include the ties.
+This reminds me, these are the bags I use to freeze my bread: 100 Count Clear Bread Bags / Includes 100 Cable TiesThese are fairly cheap and include the ties.
 I never reuse the bags, but I do use these bags for other things besides bread.
-It’s just the shape of the bags are what I need to store and freeze my bread.
+It’s just the shape of the bags that I need to store and freeze my bread.

 I also only recommend bread flour, I grew up using all-purpose white flour but it’s not the same, trust me on this one.
 I try always to buy unbleached bread flour, just giving you the heads up here.
 The flour must be less than 12 months old because it has bread spores leaching in the bucket after a year.
 I store my flour in 5-gallon buckets with Gamma lids.
 Gamma lids make the container air-tight and are easier to open and close the buckets: Gamma Seal Lid – Red – For 3.5 to 7 Gallon Buckets or Pails Gamma2